Communicating the value of coaching is important to attracting your right fit clients.

 After all, your ideal clients may not be walking around thinking they need a coach … They just know they have problems they want solved!

 And that’s why it’s so important for you as a coach to know what exactly your ideal clients really want and why you’re the one to help them get there.

 We as coaches know the benefits of coaching, but how exactly do we communicate this to prospective clients?
 Read on to learn how.

-Understanding your ideal clients is a key part of the process
+Understanding your ideal clients is a key part of communicating your value as a coach

 Getting this wording just right is really important to connecting with your ideal clients, because once you can speak their language, they will want to hear more!

 Communicating the value of your work means knowing what your clients want